omnect/meta-omnect/README.md

 |3 |recursive remove files with rm; notify disk with fstrim |usability depends on use case and hardware|
 |4 |custom wipe                                             |                                          |

-**Note:** The provided wipe options does not guarantee total privacy.
+**Note:** The provided wipe options don't guarantee total privacy.
 This is only possible using hardware features of the disk (e.g.; ATA secure erase).

 There is also the custom wipe mode.
 This mode provides the possibility to address customer requirements and hardware capabilities.
 In the case of custom wipe, the factory reset (initramfs context) calls `/opt/factory_reset/custom-wipe` before re-creating the filesystems inside the partitions `etc` and `data`.